Captains of the Clouds: Reception

 Released in an era of patriotic films with overt propaganda themes, Captains of the Clouds received an enthusiastic public acceptance.
 Although it was a "Hollywood" production, the film premiered simultaneously on February 21, 1942, in New York, London, Ottawa, Cairo, Melbourne, Toronto, Winnipeg, and Vancouver, with RCAF pilots transporting film copies to all these cities.
 The public reaction can be partly attributed to the plot line that revolved around the unique Canadian wilderness and the bush pilot mystique.
 "So Full of Spectacle and Glory it Had to be Made in Technicolor!" was the ad copy that was used.
 The vivid aerial scenes filmed in Technicolor were another aspect of the expensive production that garnered critical attention.
 (Note: However, major portions of the film were not shot using Technicolor's cumbersome Three-Strip system but were instead shot using Technicolor's single-strip color system, which was actually an adaptation of Eastman Kodak's Kodachrome Commercial system, a special low-contrast film, but it was intended for three-color photography with 35mm release prints while employing conventional 35mm cameras and crews, not Technicolor cameras and crews.
 Disney would later employ Kodachrome Commercial for his "True Life Adventure" series, but 16mm in the Disney case; Kodak was then forbidden from making 35mm single-strip color films for its customers, just as Technicolor was forbidden from making 16mm single-strip color films for its customers, and so prohibition meant that Technicolor had to make 16mm prints on a 35mm base and then reperforate, slit and discard more than 50 percent of that product.)
 Reviews were mixed; while some critics felt the film suffered from a stagey plot and a forced romantic story line, the aerial scenes were considered the film's redeeming feature.

 A “special preview” was given in Philadelphia's Earle Theatre on 15 February 1942, which proceeds going to the Philadelphia Inquirer's 'Build-a-Bomber' fund.
 The film began regular exhibition in Philadelphia on 18 February, at the city's Stanley Theatre.

 The Chicago Tribune wrote: “a fine and inspiring movie….one of the most engrossing and comprehensive representations of a group that has ever been screened.
 The film is in Technicolor—gorgeous!....for detail, stirring humorous, tragic, you must see the picture….Direction was brilliant and you’ll not soon forget the flying field sequences."

-According to Warner Bros. records, the film earned $2,116,000 domestically and $1,312,000 in foreign markets.
+According to Warner Bros. figures, the film earned $2,116,000 domestically and $1,312,000 in foreign markets.